gohsonghan98/gitbookclone/document/function/Logical/and/and.md

 ### Result

-true ( The result return true because both of the arguments are true.)
+true ( Since 3000 is greater than 1100, value1 will return true.
+The result return true because both of the arguments are true.)

 ### Video